Hand fan: Re-introduction in Europe

 Hand fans were absent from Europe during the High Middle Ages until they were reintroduced in the 13th and 14th centuries.
-Fans from the Middle East were brought by Crusaders, and refugees from the Byzantine Empire.
+Fans from the Middle East were brought by Crusaders, and refugees from the Eastern Roman Empire.

 In the 15th and early 16th century, Chinese folding fans were introduced in Europe and later played an important role in the social circles of Europe in the 18th century.
 The Portuguese traders first opened up the sea route to China in the 15th century and reached Japan in the mid-16th century, and appear to be the first people who introduced Oriental (Chinese and Japanese) fans in Europe which lead to their popularity, as well as the increased oriental fan imports in Europe.

 The fan became especially popular in Spain, where flamenco dancers used the fan and extended its use to the nobility.

 European fan-makers have introduced more modern designs and have enabled the hand fan to work with modern fashion.